JoelDeonDsouza/JoelDeonDsouza/README.md

 ## 🧑🏽‍💻 About Me:  <a href="https://joeldeondsouza.netlify.app/"> Portfolio</a>

-- I'm a full-stack developer.
+- I'm a full-stack developer (Mern Stack).

 - I am Fascinated by JavaScript and its frameworks.